 - Sounds obviously foreign, which we expect would make it less appealing.

 - Sounds like a political ideology, which may not be viewed positively by the government.

 Likewise, one of the possible translations of “existential risk” (生存危机) is very close to the name of a computer game (生化危机), so doesn’t have the credibility one might want.

 Third, we don’t think mass outreach is the ideal way to promote effective altruism in the West either.
-This is because the ideas of effective altruism are unusually complex, and the media tends to oversimplify them.
-We think it’s better to focus on in-person discussions, or if written materials are used, then books, academic articles and podcasts rather than short-form content are preferable.
+This is because the ideas of effective altruism are complex, and the media tends to oversimplify them.
+We think it’s better to focus on in-person discussions, or if written materials are used, then books, academic or other in-depth articles, and podcasts rather than short-form content are preferable.
 Read more.

 Putting all this together, if there is going to be a Chinese equivalent of effective altruism in the future, then the materials would need to be home-grown: developed from scratch by people with a deep understanding of China.
 Acting quickly with existing materials is likely to lock in poor messaging, and spoil future efforts.